 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 The plastic zippered bags that sheets come in are wonderful as carriers for a shower, (towel, bath items, etc.)

 The best way I've found so far to store unused cookware, is on a chain (nail was already there) using older metal shower curtain rings through the hole in the pot handle.
-I had one with a glass lid, so I figured I could use large rubber bands to strap the lid on so I could hang that one as well.

 A few years ago, a friend gave me a Christmas gift which was a deluxe assortment of nuts and candied nuts.
 They came in a round, thick, tough, plastic container with 6 sections and a lid.
-Once emptied, I now use it to hold different size nails, screws, nuts, and bolts, etc. It is see-through and fits into a small space and I don't have to open it to see what I have.

 Reusing food containers and various packaging is one way to find free or inexpensive storage options.
 This is a page about storage ideas using common household items.